Edgar Selwyn: Biography

+Titanic sailing

 In April 1912 Selwyn and his wife, playwright Margaret Mayo, held tickets to New York on the RMS Titanic but did not make the trip as he had a prior engagement to hear the reading of a new play in Paris.
 They had had plans to accompany Broadway producer Henry B. Harris and his wife Renee with whom they had been touring Europe and Algiers.
 Selwyn's commitment to hearing the play, while others tried to goad him to board the ship, more than likely saved his life.

-His second wife was actress Ruth Selwyn (née Wilcox; formerly Snyder, later Warburton; 1905–1954), a sister of director Fred M. Wilcox and sister-in-law of Nicholas Schenck.
+His second wife was actress Ruth Selwyn, a sister of director Fred M. Wilcox and sister-in-law of Nicholas Schenck.